F.5 WN957 - Bob Pountney & Chris Herbert, Moryavia, Kinloss, Scotland

 WN957 was the fourth prototype F.5 off the Armstrong-Whitworth production lines in Coventry and was delivered from Hawkers factory in Dunsfold, to RAE Farnborough on 24th November 1954 - unfortunately she arrived unserviceable so RAE declined to accept her!
 It wasn't until February 1955 they finally took her on, and she was used by the RAE for Fighter Armament Development and for experiments on the USAF Low Altitude Bombing System (LABS) Computer.
 Following this, WN957 was struck off charge and returned to the RAF, becoming an instructional airframe; 7407M.
 Little is known of WN957 over the next ten years but by 1967 she had been reduced to a cockpit section with 60 MU at RAF Leconfield.
 Transported to RAF Chivenor, she was modified to become an ejection drills trainer and carried out this task until some time in the 1970s when she went to an ATC unit in Essex (possibly North Weald).

-Information on this page current as of 18/10/2008
+Information on this page current as of 19/07/2021, last updated by Jake

 Find other photos of WN957 on the following sites: